< Back

 Repurchase agreements are frequently used by banks as a funding source for short-term cash needs, while reverse repurchase agreements are used by banks to earn a return on idle cash.
 A repurchase agreement, or “repo,” is the sale of a financial asset (we’ll use securities as our asset for our discussion today) together with an agreement for the seller to repurchase the financial asset (buy back the securities) at a later date.
 The repurchase price will be greater than the original sale price, with this difference in price effectively representing the interest (sometimes called the repo rate).
 The party that originally buys the securities (and gives the cash) acts as a lender.
 The original seller of the securities acts as a borrower, using their securities as collateral for a secured cash loan at a fixed rate of interest obtained from the lender.

-Clear as mud, right?!
-Check out the video from our Deposits and Other Funding Sources eLearning course below to see a visualization of repos and reverse repos function between two hypothetical banks – Wilbur Bank and Babe Financial.
+Check out this video from our eLearning course on deposits and other sources of funding to see a visualization of repos and reverse repos between two hypothetical banks – Wilbur Bank and Babe Financial:

 Why would either party enter into a repurchase agreement?